paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### References in Text
-Executive Order 12958, referred to in subsec. (a)(4), which was formerly set out as a note under [section 435 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section435&num=0&edition=prelim), was revoked by Ex.
+Executive Order 12958, referred to in subsec. (a)(4), which was formerly set out as a note under section 435 (now section 3161) of this title, was revoked by Ex.
 Ord.
 No. 13526, § 6.2(g), Dec.
 29, 2009, 75 F.R.
-731, and was reclassified as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).
+731.

 #### Codification
-Section was formerly classified to section 435c of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 45 of this title.
+Section was formerly classified to [section 435c of this title](./chapter-015-national-security.md#section-435c) prior to editorial reclassification and renumbering as this section.

 <a id="section-3344"></a>